 The $100 Library by Professor KwanMyung Kim’s design team is a cheap and easy-to-assemble library concept, specifically designed for underdeveloped countries with the lack of schooling and poor education.
 All parts needed to assemble one library is packaged in a box and delivered to possibly anywhere throughout the world.

-The Oro Plume Wheelchair by Professor Yunwoo Jung’s design team is a lightweight motor-assisted wheelchair that assists people with disabilities to become more mobile and independent.
+The Oro Plume Wheelchair by Professor Yunwoo Jeong’s design team is a lightweight motor-assisted wheelchair that assists people with disabilities to become more mobile and independent.
 Existing wheelchairs are heavy and require assistance when moving around, thus it seemingly gives the impression that people sitting on are patients.
 Oro Plume uses graphene and mesh-like, high-elastic fabric to reduce weight and motor (in-wheel coater) in the wheel to make it easier for users with weak arms.

-Other Gold-winning design concepts include ‘Marine Welding Robot (NWR)‘ by Professor KwanMyung Kim and ‘Easy Dry-O: Innovative clothes dryer for one-person household’ by Professor Yunwoo Jung.
+Other Gold-winning design concepts include ‘Marine Welding Robot (NWR)‘ by Professor KwanMyung Kim and ‘Easy Dry-O: Innovative clothes dryer for one-person household’ by Professor Yunwoo Jeong.
 Besides, Professor KwanMyung Kim’s ‘Anybaro: Physical excercise device for traning basic Taekwondo stance’ has been also awarded Bronze in the 2018 Spark Design Awards.

 “UNIST Industrial Design track has been recognized globally for its diverse efforts in solving real-world problems through the convergence of engineering and design,” says Professor KwanMyung Kim (Dean of Graduate School of Creative Design Engineering) at UNIST.
 “Winning six awards in the presgitious 2018 Spark Design Awards demonstrates our research capabilities for innovation.”